outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-09-19-my-favourite-questions.md

 - What suggestions for improvement do you have for yourself?
 - How does your work contribute to our success?
 - What does our leadership team do that gets in the way of your job?
-- How could we communicate management decisions more effectively?
-- What have you done today to improve your leadership skills?
 - What makes you proud to work for our organisation?
-- What can the rest of the team do to help you on this project?
 - What is not working in how we deal with each other?
 - Do you have anything to add?
 - What did you hear and come away with from that meeting?